ufcg-lsd/blowout/README.md

 ## Using Blowout
-After downloading and setting up, you can import and add Blowout into your federated cloud job submitter project.
+After installation and configuration, you can import and add Blowout into your federated cloud job submitter project.
 The following example illustrates the Blowout usage.

 	import org.fogbowcloud.blowout.core.BlowoutController;